 Any community member who discovers a fire or other burning on campus should immediately contact the Department of Public Safety at (619) 260-2222.
 The Department of Public Safety will then notify the San Diego Fire Department and guide them quickly to the location of the fire.
-If a community member finds evidence of a fire that has been extinguished, they should also immediately contact the Department of Public Safety at (619) 260-2222 to ensure that the Department of Public Safety is aware of and documented the incident for potential inclusion in the institution's fire statistics.
+If a community member finds evidence of a fire that has been extinguished, he or she should also immediately contact the Department of Public Safety at (619) 260-2222 to ensure that the Department of Public Safety is aware of and documented the incident for potential inclusion in the institution's fire statistics.
 After a fire occurs, students and employees should also notify the following departments of the incident:

 - Facilities Management

-- Environmental Health and Safety (EHS)
+- · Environmental Health and Safety (EHS)

 - Residential Life (for residential areas)

-- Director of Residential Facilities (for residential areas)
+- Director of Residential Facilities (for residential areas) and the

 - Assistant Dean of Students (for residential areas)

-Any community member who discovers a fire or other burning at Pacific Ridge should immediately contact 9-1-1.
-The Security Personnel at Pacific Ridge will respond with the San Diego Fire Department.
+Any community member who discovers a fire or other burning at the Pacific Ridge apartment complex should immediately call 911.
+The security personnel at the Pacific Ridge apartment complex will respond with the San Diego Fire Department.
 If possible, the community member should also contact the Department of Public Safety at (619) 260-7777 to ensure that the Department of Public Safety is aware of and has documented the incident for potential inclusion in the institution's fire statistics.
 If a community member finds evidence of a fire that has been extinguished, they should also immediately contact the Department of Public Safety at (619) 260-2222 to ensure that the Department of Public Safety is aware of and has documented the incident for potential inclusion in the institution's fire statistics.

 Any community member who discovers a fire or other burning at the Madrid Center should immediately contact security personnel on site or emergency services in Madrid by calling 1-1-2.
 Security personnel will then notify the Madrid Fire Department and guide them quickly to the location of the fire.
 If a community member finds evidence of a fire that has been extinguished, they should immediately contact emergency services in Madrid by calling 1-1-2 as well as the USD Madrid Center Emergency Number +34 640 390 971 to ensure that the University of San Diego is aware of, has responded to, and documented the incident for potential inclusion in the institution's fire statistics.
-Please note that, at this time, the Madrid Center campus does not have Residence Halls that are owned or controlled by the university.
+Please note that, at this time, the Madrid Center campus does not have residence halls that are owned or controlled by the university.